Draw Into the Circle

 R. Steiner, Karmic Relationships, Vol. II, Lect.
 14, pg.
 223

-During the conference at Foxhollow in October 2025, a group of ten participants embarked on an encounter with a process.
+During our conference at Foxhollow in October 2025, a group of ten participants embarked on an encounter with a process.
 It is a seven-step (adult learning) process that includes a step that prepares one for the night, for sleep and the dreams arising there.
 Through a divination process, each individual chose a lived experience to explore.
 We worked in pairs, offering observations of one another’s drawings, gifting one another with a story told in reflection.
 And the first session closes.

 The next day, again working in pairs and with awakening impressions, dreams, thoughts, and feelings, each person creates, one for the other, a tanka, written and illustrated or illuminated.
-A tankais a Japanese form used for sacred ceremony and holy text.
+A tanka is a Japanese form used for sacred ceremony and holy text.

 Such a tanka becomes for each participant a seed for the future.